devnull-cz/c-prog-lang/modules/static-analysis.md

 Note: works with gcc too

-Task: write a program that accesses memory allocated on the heap after it is
+:wrench: Task: write a program that accesses memory allocated on the heap after
-      freed.
+      it is freed.
 See if scan-build static analyzer can detect it.
       Modify the program to return the allocated memory from a function and then free + modify it in main.
-Does scan-build still detect this use-after-free bug ?
+Does `scan-build` still detect this use-after-free bug ?

 #source use-after-free.c